 This arrangement combines succulents and cacti to create a low-maintenance but very colorful bowl.
 Various colors and textures along with different heights are combined to create a contrasting and dramatic effect.
 Try including fairy garden figurines to add some seasonal interest.
 Other plants for bright, dry locations are the ponytail palm and jade plant.

 The Bathroom – Low to medium light / High humidity

 Orchids need light to set buds and begin to open, but once you have purchased an orchid partially in flower, they will thrive in lower-light conditions throughout their bloom period.
 Orchids love high humidity but do not like too much water on their roots—they are aerial plants.
 A bathroom is an excellent place for them.
 Combine orchids with the maidenhair fern and brightly colored begonia.
 Other plants for the bathroom are aloe vera, bamboo, and cast iron plant

 The Living Room – Low light / Dry

-Philodendron is mainstay as an indoor plant.
-It tolerates low light, and needs to dry out between waterings.
+Philodendron is a mainstay as an indoor plant.
+It tolerates low light and needs to dry out between waterings.
 If you have a spot near your heater without a lot of light, philodendron is a good choice.
 Silver Satin philodendron has striking green and silver variegated leaves and is a vine variety.
 It pairs great with the lime green, elongated foliage of bird’s nest fern.
-White-veined African mask plant adds height and drama.
+The white-veined African mask plant adds height and drama.
 Other plants for the living room are peace lily and Dracaena ‘Janet Craig Compacta’.

 Val Engel is a landscape designer in Raleigh and can be reached at firstname.lastname@example.org.